levkk/rwf/examples/dynamic-templates/README.md

 ## Passing values to templates

-Rum's templates support many data types, e.g. strings, integers, lists, hashes, and even models.
+Rwf's templates support many data types, e.g. strings, integers, lists, hashes, and even models.
 For example, a list of users can be passed directly into a template:

 ```rust
 let users = User::all()